vonajs/vona/packages-docs/guide/techniques/mode-flavor/introduction.md

 ### 3. How to Determine the Current Flavor

-* Determining via Env
+* Determining via `Env`

-Using Env to determine the current flavor supports tree-shaking during builds.
+Using Env to determine the current flavor supports tree-shaking during builds

 ``` typescript
 process.env.META_FLAVOR === 'normal'